maphew/shortcutter/README.rst

 ``.lnk`` files pointing directly to the application paths are created in the User Desktop and Programs folders.

-MacOS
+macOS
 ~~~~~

-MacOS applications are created which run the application via a terminal
+macOS applications are created which run the application via a terminal
 and copied to the User Desktop (``~/Desktop``) and Launchpad
 (``/Applications``).